Kolbeinn Finnsson: Brentford

 On 8 June 2018, Kolbeinn moved to England to transfer to the B team at Championship club Brentford.
 He signed a two-year contract, with the option for a further year, effective 1 July 2018.
 After making his international debut for Iceland in January 2019, Kolbeinn became Brentford B's first ever player to win an international cap without having yet made a first-team appearance for the club.
 On 17 February 2019, he won his only first team call up for an FA Cup fifth round match versus Swansea City and remained an unused substitute during the 4–1 defeat.
-Kolbeinn finished the B team season with 43 appearances and 9 goals and returned to Úrvalsdeild club Fylkir on a two-month loan, which was subsequently extended by a further month.
+Kolbeinn finished the B team season with 43 appearances and 9 goals and then returned to Úrvalsdeild club Fylkir on a two-month loan, which was subsequently extended by a further month.
 He made 15 appearances and scored two goals during his spell.
 After returning to Griffin Park and playing with the B team in Denmark in early August, he departed the club.